An Jung-geun: In popular culture

+He is represented by the characters Go Ae-shin and Eugene Choi in the 2018 South Korean Drama Mr. Sunshine (South Korean TV series).

 A Chinese-South Korean co-production, The Age of Heroes, is being planned as a Korean drama for 2019.
 The Age of Heroes is planned to be 24 episodes long and entirely pre-produced with a budget of 30 billion won.
 Filming will begin by the end of 2018 with locations in South Korea, China, and North Korea.

-A fictionalized explanation of the events is presented in an episode of the fifteenth season of The Murdoch Mysteries, a Canadian murder mystery show.
+A fictionalized explanation of the events is presented in an episode of the fifteenth season of Murdoch Mysteries, a Canadian murder mystery show.
 In the episode, entitled Patriot Games, a dead body in a Toronto cellar leads to an explanation of An Jung-geun's assassination plot wherein rogue Russian agents play a part, requiring swift action to prevent the outbreak of a potential world war.

+Hero, a 2022 South Korean musical drama film dramatized story about the event, directed by Yoon Je-kyoon.

+Harbin, a 2024 film directed by Woo Min-ho, stars Hyun Bin as An.